 Rise of the Bulge

-The bulge, however, is different from Tharsis volcanoes in two important ways.
+The bulge, however, is different from Tharsis volcanoes in three important ways.
 One, the bulge is smaller, only 25-30 miles across while volcanoes on Mars range from 43-370 miles across.
 Second, after it was formed and volcanism stopped, wind and rain eroded the bulge forming canyons because Thalassa still had an atmosphere (and weather).
 Third, as sea levels rose the bulge was covered with water and canyons became submarine canyons; the perfect condition for large waves.

 When the team arrived in 2090 they discovered the geological processes of volcanism and erosion had created the perfect surfing spot.
 As in the book, two submarine canyons formed in proximity to a thumb-shaped reef Milo named Colossus.
 Based on Nazaré Portugal, one of the top big wave surf spots in the world, Colossus is a rocky reef surrounded by two submarine canyons.
 The waves move fast in the deep water and are focused by the submarine canyon walls where they focus their energy, along with the incoming swells, up on a sharp, jagged reef to create monster waves.
 This tripling of swell energy results in waves over 150 feet.